HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::
 ## Removing Border Cells
-If we do a pixel count on the instance segmentation now, we will still get some unrealistically small nuclei as some nuclei are only partially in the image.
+Now we return to the second problem with our initial instance segmentation, the presence of partial nuclei around the image borders.
 We can remove these from our analysis using scikit-image's [clear border]( https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.clear_border) function.